-Area 5 Handchime Program
+Area 5 Chime Grant Program

 Our Chime Grant Commitment

-Just left my FIRST grade music class after having played a passable hand chime version of Happy Birthday!
-Am currently using them in grades 1, 2, 3 – having good time learning some basic music theory and chime technique.
+Just left my first-grade music class after having played a passable handchime version of “Happy Birthday”!
+Am currently using them in grades 1, 2, & 3 – having a good time learning some basic music theory and chime technique.

 I loved the chimes!
 Thank you so much for teaching us the chimes.
 I have never been able to read music before you taught us how.
 It was kind of hard to play “Jesus Loves Me” with two chimes to handle, but I figured it out.
 I thank you a lot.